Bioenergy

 Stacker reclaimers are a combination of technologies that pile and then retrieve dry bulk materials for onward conveying in a very efficient, controlled way.
 They also blend material, which is particularly important for organic commodities such as wood chips, bark or sawdust, to reduce fiber losses from microbial action and heat build-up in the pile.
 Automated pile stacking and reclaiming produces layers of materials on the pile, then effectively blends them as they are reclaimed.
 Spikes of variability are smoothed as the materials are homogenized.

-For the biomass market, huge wood chip piles can be built continuously in a 360-degree rotational pattern, using Bruks equipment such as a large circular blending bed stacker reclaimer (CBBSR).
+For the bioenergy and biomass market, huge wood chip piles can be built continuously in a 360-degree rotational pattern, using Bruks equipment such as a large circular blending bed stacker reclaimer (CBBSR).
 Successive layers of material are laid down using a stacking conveyor that pivots through a complete circle as the pile grows.

 The automated technology offered by the CBBSR enables the oldest materials to be reclaimed first, ensuring consistent quality throughout, and excellent performance at the plant.